Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/roi-tracker.md

 ## Prepare a MediaVisionSource

 Prepare an input source to track.
-In this example, we use [ImageUtil](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Util.ImageUtil.html) APIs to get the image buffer.
+In this example, we use [ImageUtil](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Util.ImageUtil.html) APIs to get the image buffer:

 ```csharp
 MediaVisionSource inputSource = null;